Chittur Assembly constituency

 Chittur State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Alathur Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is K. Krishnakutty of JD(S).
+As of the 2026 assembly elections, the current MLA is Sumesh Achuthan of INC.

 Local self-governed segments

 Chittur Assembly constituency is composed of the following local self-governed segments: